Nursing, RN Technology Selective Program Admission Requirements

 The program admission committee will review the academic records, the reflective essay, and the admission test scores.
 Students who meet minimum qualifications by the first week of May will be considered for regular decision admission and will be notified of acceptance by the end of May 2018.
 S

 - Complete the mandatory First Year Student Nursing Orientation session on their iPads.

 - Complete the Essential Functional Abilities for Nursing Students

 - Complete critical requirements, which include background checks, by July 24, 2018.
 Not completing the critical requirements by the due date may result in losing a seat in the nursing program.

 - Purchase the most current iPad mini with 32GB storage

 Following acceptance to the health programs, students must meet the following requirements:

-- undergo background checks and drug testing as may be required by the program or the clinical site
+- Undergo background checks and drug testing as required by the program or the clinical site